 Building Project Summary:

-Originally in pursuit of LEED Silver certification, the Eagle Branch Library is implementing energy- efficient tech-nologies that are anticipated to save the Library over $10,0000 per year in operating costs and is now on track to achieve LEED Gold certification in LEED Version 4.
+Originally in pursuit of LEED Silver certification, the Eagle Branch Library has implemented energy efficient equipment that is anticipated to save the Library over $10,000 per year in operating costs resulting in a LEEDv4 Gold Certification.